 A promising French defender whose life and career were tragically cut short in his prime, leaving a lasting mark on his clubs and fans.

-David Di Tommaso was a French professional footballer who carved out a reputation as a solid and reliable central defender.
-Born in Nice to an Italian father and an Ethiopian mother, his multicultural background was mirrored in a playing style that combined tactical discipline with physical grit.
-He came through the youth ranks of AS Cannes before making his professional mark at clubs like Sedan and FC Utrecht in the Netherlands.
-At Utrecht, he became a fan favorite, known for his unwavering commitment on the pitch.
-His career trajectory pointed towards greater heights, but in November 2005, at just 26 years old, Di Tommaso died in his sleep from a previously undetected heart condition while playing for Belgian side K.V.C.
+David Di Tommaso played as a central defender for Sedan, FC Utrecht, and K.V.C.
 Westerlo.
-His sudden passing sent shockwaves through the football communities in France, the Netherlands, and Belgium, a poignant reminder of the fragility beneath the sport's physical demands.
+Born in Nice to an Italian father and Ethiopian mother, he combined tactical discipline with physical grit.
+He came through AS Cannes's youth ranks before making his professional mark.
+At Utrecht, he became a fan favorite for his unwavering commitment.
+In November 2005, at age 26, he died in his sleep from a previously undetected heart condition while playing for Westerlo.
+His passing shocked football communities in France, the Netherlands, and Belgium.

 1965–1980